michalk-k/ha_gui/README.md

 # ha_gui

 # Dependencies
-The following modules are used by my GUI:
+There are the following prerequisites:

 ## JS Modules
 **Mandatory**